concordion/concordion-timing-extension/README.md

 For the timings to show on examples, you must be using the example command in your specification ([Markdown format](http://concordion.org/instrumenting/java/markdown/#example-command), [HTML format](http://concordion.org/instrumenting/java/html/#example-command)).

+For the timings to show on examples on a table, you must be running each row as an example ([Markdown format](http://concordion.org/instrumenting/java/markdown/#run-each-row-as-an-example), [HTML format](http://concordion.org/instrumenting/java/html/#run-each-row-as-an-example)).

-Add to your test fixture one of these options
+Add to your test fixture one of these options:

 With no configuration